nervosnetwork/ckb/rpc/README.md

 ###### `new_tip_header`

-Whenever there's a block is appended to the canonical chain, CKB node will publish the block header to subscribers.
+Whenever there's a block that is appended to the canonical chain, the CKB node will publish the block header to subscribers.

 The type of the `params.result` in the push message is [`HeaderView`](../../ckb_jsonrpc_types/struct.HeaderView.html).

 ###### `new_tip_block`

-Whenever there's a block is appended to the canonical chain, CKB node will publish the whole block to subscribers.
+Whenever there's a block that is appended to the canonical chain, the CKB node will publish the whole block to subscribers.

 The type of the `params.result` in the push message is [`BlockView`](../../ckb_jsonrpc_types/struct.BlockView.html).

 ###### `new_transaction`

-Subscriber will get notified when new transaction is submitted to pool.
+Subscribers will get notified when a new transaction is submitted to the pool.

 The type of the `params.result` in the push message is [`PoolTransactionEntry`](../../ckb_jsonrpc_types/struct.PoolTransactionEntry.html).